AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-12-03-load-more-button-focus/index.md

   **Note**: Since we're updating two related state values inside an async function—one for the list itself and another for the index—the code sample uses a single object for the state to minimize re-renders since React doesn't guarantee batching prior to version 18.
 However, in situations like this where two or more states depend on each other, the recommended pattern is to instead use [the reducer state pattern](/blog/managing-complex-state-react-usereducer/).
 {% endaside %}

-Now that we have the index of the first new result, we can compare it to the index of each result in our mapping function.
-If an element's index matches the target index, we'll conditionally assign the ref to that element:
+Now that we have the index of the first new result, we can compare it to the index of each element in our mapping function.
+If an element's index matches the target index, we'll focus it:

 ```jsx {data-file="ResultGrid.jsx" data-copyable=true}
 props.results.map((result, i) => {